naj1024/pyspectrum/README.md

 dependencies it should just work, mmmmm.

 This project is a bit like the Krikkit One spaceship in The Hitchhiker's Guide to the Galaxy.
-It does the job, but not something you want to rely on.
+It does the job, so you may want to rely on it.

 Performance will depend on your machine and how the supporting fft libraries were compiled.